Creating a Living Trust for Your Assets

 In many circumstances, trusts are established upon the death of an estate holder-with assets remaining from the estate or life insurance proceeds.
 This is often referred to as a settler's trust or a testamentary trust.
 Terms for distributing the assets continue in effect as long as there are assets in the trust.

-Whether you're establishing a trust after the death of a loved one or want to create living trust, the firm of Hendershot, Cannon & Hisey, P.C. can help.
+Whether you're establishing a trust after the death of a loved one or want to create living trust, the firm of Hendershot, Cowart & Hisey, P.C. can help.
 Since 1987, we have helped countless families throughout Texas with sophisticated estate structures to protect their assets, their families, and their future.
 We are the firm clients turn to when they need to translate their goals into impenetrable legal solutions.

 Call (713) 909-7323 or contact us online to speak with a Houston estate planning lawyer about your needs, goals, and circumstances.
 Our experienced attorneys can craft an ideal solution for you.